jeffreyjwinn/jeffreyjwinn/docs/it-the-hard-way/my-battlecruiser-keyboard.md

 ^e::Send, {ESC}
 </pre>

 ...I as able to map CTRL-e to ESC through AutoHotkey and then map CTRL-e to EXTRA_F1 in Soarer's.
+Note that I moved EXTRA_F2 to EXTRA_F4, just in case.
 So far, it works well!

 [***...Get back***](../it-the-hard-way.html)